HypeCheck

 Fitness

 Exogenous ketones that raise blood ketone levels temporarily.
-Evidence is limited and safety is unresolved.
+Safety not fully established by regulators.

 Bacillus Extract